-In order to know if your hormones are out of whack, you have to know what to look for.
-Let’s start by reviewing some of our main hormone players that I cover in my Hormone Balancing Guide and Cookbook and what it looks like for them to be in or out of balance.
+To find out if your hormones are out of whack, you have to know what to look for.
+So let’s start by reviewing some of our key hormone players that I cover in my Hormone Balancing Guide and Cookbook and what it looks like for them to be in or out of balance.

-Estrogen and progesterone are the two primary female sex hormones, however the other hormone that can be a major player in sex hormone imbalances is testosterone.
+Estrogen [source] and progesterone are the two primary female sex hormones.
+However, the other hormone that can be a major player in sex hormone imbalances is testosterone.
 We’ll go through each in detail below.

 When estrogen is in balance:

-When estrogen is produced in the proper amounts, it makes you feel happy and motivated by stimulating serotonin (happy neurotransmitter) and dopamine (motivation/pleasure neurotransmitter), increases sex drive, enhances your sensitivity to insulin which is important for metabolism and weight management, and benefits your bones, muscles, brain and skin!
+When estrogen is produced in the proper amounts, it makes you feel happy and motivated by stimulating serotonin (the happy neurotransmitter) and dopamine (the motivation/pleasure neurotransmitter), increases sex drive, enhances your sensitivity to insulin which is important for metabolism and weight management, and benefits your bones, muscles, brain, and skin [source]!